tungli/F5170-python/5_Interactions/README.md

 Notice the arguments - `'cubic'` means to use the cubic interpolation, `bounds_error=False` is to allow extrapolation as well, nevertheless, all the values that are extrapolated will be zero, since `fill_value=0.0`.
 The `sigma` object will act like a function - meaning you can write `sigma(0.5e7)` to get the value at `0.5e7`.

-Here is plot with the interpolation:
+Here is an example plot with the interpolation:

 ![Rates Interpolation](https://github.com/tungli/F5170-python/blob/master/5_Interactions/rates_interp.svg)